Mulching with a layer of cardboard or paper under grass clippings is a labour saving way to suppress weeds whilst naturally improving soil quality.

 Mulching with cardboard and grass clippings is a good way to put a bed to sleep for the winter.
-The soil below is, of course, kept weed.
+The soil below is, of course, kept weed free.
 More importantly the temperature of the soil is moderated in freezing weather.
 This enables the worms and rest of the life below to carry on longer and start earlier come the spring.

 The soil improvement referred to above is noticeable.
 When you’re ready to start sowing and planting in the spring, any remaining clippings can be raked up and composted.

 If you’re breaking new ground, perhaps converting a lawn area to vegetables or even a plot in a field, this method can be helpful although a slow process.